-The Micrel MIC261203-ZA is a constant-frequency, synchronous buck regulator featuring a unique adaptive on-time control architecture.
-The MIC261203-ZA operates over an input supply range of 4.5V to 28V and provides a regulated output of up to 12A of output current.
-The output voltage is adjustable down to 0.6V with a guaranteed accuracy of \pm 1%, and the device operates at a switching frequency of 600kHz.
+The Micrel MIC261203 is a constant-frequency, synchronous DC/DC buck regulator featuring adaptive ontime control architecture.
+The MIC261203 operates over a supply range of 4.5V to 28V.
+It has an internal linear regulator which provides a regulated 5V to power the internal control circuitry.
+MIC261203 operates at a constant 600kHz switching frequency in continuous-conduction mode and can be used to provide up to 12A of output current.
+The output voltage is adjustable down to 0.8V.